Advertise Lake Vacation Rentals

 The resorts did a flourishing business during Prohibition when high-grade alcohol was shipped in from Canada on schooners.
 At least one resort had a deep-water marina and could accommodate the very largest Great Lakes steamers.
 There are even a couple of shipwrecks at the bottom of Portage Lake.
 One, the steamer, Music - a pleasure steamer that offered moonlight concert tours - caught fire at the Onekama dock and was set adrift, burning vigorously.
 A report from that era reminisces that the Music made a glorious sight, floating off into the darkness engulfed in flames.
 Interestingly, the other shipwreck was the result of fire aboard.
 Several resorts also burned in Portage Lake's history, victims of the very industry that brought them to fruition.

 The first sailing club established on Portage Lake was the Onekama Sailing Club, in operation from 1896 to 1910.
-In 1936, the Portage Lake Yacht Cub was established to promote small boat sailing on the lake.
+In 1936, the Portage Lake Yacht Club was established to promote small boat sailing on the lake.
 The club still continues to award the Pabst Cup, originally donated by the Pabst Brewery to the old Onekama Sailing Club.
 Portage Lake is still an extremely popular recreational lake and receives large numbers of sailboats, pleasure boats and fishing boats each year.
 Several Lake Michigan fishing charter boats operate out of Onekama.
 In winter, ice boating has become popular.

 There are two public boat launches on Portage Lake, a Michigan Department of Natural Resources (DNR)-owned launch in the northwest corner, and one owned by the Village of Onekama in town.
 Several bass tournaments are hosted on the lake each year.
 Other fish species caught are Walleye, Northern Pike, Bluegill, Crappie, Chinook Salmon and Coho Salmon.
 Ice fishing is very popular, with many anglers spending most weekends on the ice.

-Special events close to Portage lake are plentiful and include Bear Lake Christmas, Victorian Port City Festival, Muzzleloaders Shoot-time, The Victorian Christmas Festival, Manistee National Forest Festival, Frankfort Art Fair, Onekama Fall Festival, Bear Lake Days and other events.
+Special events close to Portage Lake are plentiful and include Bear Lake Christmas, Victorian Port City Festival, Muzzleloaders Shoot-time, The Victorian Christmas Festival, Manistee National Forest Festival, Frankfort Art Fair, Onekama Fall Festival, Bear Lake Days and other events.

 Real estate in the area is not yet overly expensive in many areas.
-There are properties to be had with lake frontage even in the village of Onekama.
+There are properties to be had with lake frontage, even in the village of Onekama.
 Weekly and summer vacation rentals are plentiful.
 Come visit Portage Lake this summer.
 If you come by boat, call ahead to the local marina and check the depth of the channel: the channel sometimes becomes too shallow if the sand hasn't been dredged out recently, and large boats can't make it in stormy weather.

 Copyright © 2007-2015 Lakelubbers LLC.
 All Rights Reserved.